pion/webrtc/README.md

 </p>
 <br>

+### Breaking Changes

+Pion WebRTC v3.0.0 has started!
+See the [release notes](https://github.com/pion/webrtc/wiki/Release-WebRTC@v3.0.0) to learn about new features and breaking changes.

+Until `v3.0.0` has been tagged using `v2` is suggested.
+The last `v2` release is [v2.2.17](https://github.com/pion/webrtc/releases/tag/v2.2.17)

+We are actively planning and would love your feedback!
+Please create GitHub issues or join [the Slack channel](https://pion.ly/slack) to follow development and speak with the maintainers.

 Pion WebRTC is a pure Go implementation of WebRTC.
 It has zero non-Go dependencies and no 3rd party Go dependencies.
 It is designed to follow **[WebRTC API](https://w3c.github.io/webrtc-pc/)**, but may deviate when required.
 See [DESIGN.md](DESIGN.md) for the guiding principals/inspirations of the project.